jcrocholl/kossel/BOM.md

 #### BEFORE PRINTING

-1. Make adjustments for the size of your round base.
+1. **Make adjustments for the size of your round base.**
    At the time of writing, adjust the round_glass.stl to match the size of your round base; I believe this is moving to configuration.scad.
 In my case, the round base rests on the triangular frame, on some insulation, and is held in place by some M3 bolts and spacers, which felt a bit more stable and robust.

-2. Make adjustments for the bearings you're choosing for your roller.
+2. **Make adjustments for the bearings for your roller.**
-   We're splurging on posh bearings with delrin cases from igus; you can follow Kossel's lead and heat-shrink yourself some tires on ordinary bearings if that's the way you want to play it; but change configuration.scad to match your bearings.
+   I'm splurging on posh bearings with delrin cases from igus; you can follow Kossel's lead and heat-shrink yourself some tyres on ordinary bearings if that's the way you want to play it.
+Change configuration.scad to match your bearings' dimensions.

 #### PRINTING

 The accuracy of the system depends on a good spool.
-I had really beautiful ones printed by iMaterialize's high-resolution printing process, and 3d.grabercars.com has gorgeous delrin ones with grooves carved for the line; you can use anything you like, so long as it's well made.
-Don't use a sloppy spool.
+I had really beautiful ones printed by iMaterialize's high-resolution printing process, and 3d.grabercars.com has gorgeous delrin ones with grooves carved for the line; you can use anything you like, so long as it's well made.  *Don't use a sloppy spool.*

-Also, all delta printers are dependent on good geometry.
-Take your time during the build; use various mechanisms to verify the trueness of the frame, including appropriate tools if you've got them to hand.
-Trueness matters; when any of the angles are wrong, the math will be wrong, and your output will suffer from various different kinds of inaccuracies.
-Build carefully, measure carefully, and you'll get a good quality print.

 #### AFTER PRINTING:

-Get all your shit together in one place.
+1. **Review the spool print.**
+   Review your spool print; make sure you've got
+> * **A very smooth surface of the spool.**
+>   Inaccuracies here will ruin your print quality.
+Turn it on a lathe if necessary.
+> * **Tunnels for the spectral line.**
+>   Verify (and drill out if necessary) the angled holes from the wall of the spool up to the spool's surface on either end.
+>   Verify (and drill out if necessary) the horizontal tunnel (circa 1.5mm in diameter, the length of the spool) just under those holes.

 ### Bill of Materials:  Tools